mknx/smarthome/config.md

 </pre>

-## etc/plugin.conf
+## etc/plugin.conf (mandatory)
-This file is mandatory.
-For first experiments, it is possible to use a blank file (touch plugin.conf).
+It is possible to use a blank file (touch plugin.conf) for the first steps.

 Plugins extend the core functionality of SmartHome.py.
 You could access these plugins from every logic script.
 For example there is a plugin for the prowl notification service to send small push messages to your iPhone/iPad.
 Plugins are placed in <code>/usr/local/smarthome/plugins/</code>.

 ### Configuration
 Plugins are configured in the plugin.conf file.
-A simple one looks like this:
+A simple plugin.conf:

 <pre># /usr/local/smarthome/etc/plugin.conf
 [notify] # object instance name e.g. sh.notify